 21.1.
 Offences, penalties and time for payment

-(1) If an authorized officer reasonably believes that a person has committed an offence created by a provision mentioned in column 2 of Schedule 2, the officer may serve an infringement notice on the person for the offence.
+(1) If an authorised officer reasonably believes that a person has committed an offence created by a provision mentioned in column 2 of Schedule 2, the officer may serve an infringement notice on the person for the offence.

 (2) The penalty payable under the infringement notice by the person for the offence is specified —